 Frequently Asked Questions About

-You need to use it to direct which pages and images will be crawled and which won’t even show.
-As a result, we can certainly say that the robots.txt file is crucial for SEO.
+You need to use it to direct which pages and images will be crawled and which will not show up.
+As a result, the robots.txt file is certainly crucial for SEO.

 It should contain Allow and Disallow commands.